 The Applicant will not utilize the proposed aluminum clad wooden windows, but rather should utilize solely wooden windows of Fibrex windows, both of which are appropriate for historic structures.

-The case was represented by Chris Bowser, 62 South Terrace Road, Wormleysburg PA, 17043 (aka “the Applicant”).
+The case was represented by Chris Bowser (the property owner), 62 South Terrace Road, Wormleysburg PA, 17043 (aka “the Applicant”).

-Mr. Knee asked the Applicant whether they had anything to add the case report.
-Applicant had nothing to add.
+Mr. Knee asked the Applicant whether he had anything to add the case report; the Applicant responded that he did not.

 Mr. Knee asked for comments from the board.
-Mr. Chamberlin had concerns about the type of windows being installed and the type of siding being used.
-The applicant stated that he will use either fibrex or wood windows.
-Applicant also stated that he will be using wood siding for the proposed dormer.
+Mr. Chamberlin asked whether the condition regarding the window material was acceptable.
+The Applicant stated that he would use either Fibrex or wood windows.
+The Applicant also stated that he will be using wood siding for the proposed dormer.
+He also noted that the proposed shed dormer would only be four feet high to allow better access to the third floor, so it would not be a substantive addition.

+Mr. Chamberlin inquired about whether the Applicant had residential units in the two properties; the Applicant confirmed that he did have residential units, and was currently being heard by the Planning Commission and Zoning Hearing Board to establish another unit in 109 Locust Street.

-Mr. Knee inquired about the architectural renderings of the project.
-Applicant stated that they do not accurately represent the structure and that the dormer will be a simple addition.
+Mr. Knee asked about the architectural renderings of the project; the Applicant stated that they did not accurately represent the structure and that the dormer will be a simple addition.

-Mr. Knee opened the discussion for public comment.
-No comments.
+Mr. Knee asked whether anyone from public had comments on the project; there were no comments.

-Ms. Bennet moved, Mr. Chamberlin seconded the motion to Approve with staff conditions.
+Ms. Bennet moved, and Mr. Chamberlin seconded the motion, to Approve with Staff Conditions.
 The motion was adopted with a unanimous vote (7-0).

 4. 254 North Street, Filed by Matt Long with Harrisburg Commercial Interiors to replace the existing first floor façade with aluminum storefront windows, install a new wall sign above the proposed storefront windows, and install a new glass and aluminum entrance door to the space at 256 North Street.

-Mr. Knight gave a synopsis of the case report recommending the request be Approved with the following conditions.
+Mr. Knight gave a synopsis of the case report recommending the request be Approved with the following conditions:

 The Applicant will secure a sidewalk use permit for the benches to be installed in the public right of way.

-The case was represented by Matt Long of Harrisburg Commercial Interiors, PO Box 100 Marysville, PA 17053 and Andrea Grove, 1727 Green Street Harrisburg, PA 17102.
-17011 (aka “the Applicant”).
+The case was represented by Matt Long with Harrisburg Commercial Interiors (the contractor), P.O.
+Box 100, Marysville, PA 17053; and Andrea Grove with Elementary Coffee (the business proprietor), 1727 Green Street, Harrisburg, PA 17102. (aka “the Applicants”).

-Mr. Knee asked the Applicant whether they had anything to add to the case report from the Planning Bureau.
-Applicant stated that the new storefront façade will match that of the general aesthetic of 2nd street.
+Mr. Knee asked the Applicants whether they had anything to add to the Planning Bureau’s case report;.
+The Applicants stated that the new storefront façade will match that of the general aesthetic of nearby properties on 2nd Street.

-Mr. Knee asked if the board had any additional comments.
+Mr. Knee asked if the Board had any additional comments; Mr. Chamberlin stated that the proposal seemed reasonable.

-Mr. Knee asked whether the signage should be further discussed or have other conditions.
-Mr. Knight noted that the signage has not been finalized but will be in conformance with the zoning code which would be a requirement regardless of HARB approval.
-Mr. Knee was concerned that the new signage would be mounted to historic material.
+Mr. Knee asked whether the signage on the front of the building should be further discussed or have other conditions applied.
+Mr. Chamberlin suggested that the Board require the signage to be backlit.
+Mr. Knight noted that the signage has not been finalized but will be in conformance with the Zoning Code, which would be a requirement regardless of HARB approval.
+Mr. Knee stated his concern that the new signage would be mounted to historic material; Mr. Chamberlin noted that there was nothing historic about the front of the building.

-Mr. Knee asks whether the outdoor seating will be secured.
-Applicant states that the seating rendered in the design is not the type of seating that they will have.
-Mr. Knight states that outdoor seating is not subject to HARB review.
+Mr. Knee asked whether the outdoor seating would be secured.
+The Applicants stated that the seating rendered in the design is not the type of seating that they would have, and that the seating would be submitted separately.
+Mr. Knight stated that outdoor seating is not subject to HARB review.